 Yes, it is certainly possible to arrange for a private ‘goodbye’ viewing before a direct cremation.
 However, this is often dependent upon the availability of facilities, staff and scheduling.
 Sometimes, it can be arranged at no additional cost, but there may be a fee to offer a private viewing if additional staff and transfer of the deceased are required.

-Is a casket needed for a cremation service?
+Is a casket needed for a cremation service in San Antonio?

 No, there is no requirement (or law) that stipulates a casket is needed for a cremation service.
 A simple cremation is usually conducted using a simple reinforced cardboard container.
 It is possible to rent a casket if you wish to have a service before the cremation.
 This can help you save on funeral costs.